 - expected outcome by summer’s end

-- Link to online portfolio of 20 images (Picasa, Blogspot, Flickr, etc.) to allow the committee to familiarize itself with the student’s previous studio work
+- Link to an online portfolio of 20 images (Picasa, Blogspot, Flickr, etc.) to allow the committee to familiarize itself with the student’s previous studio work.

 - A brief note from a faculty member stating a willingness to oversee the project during the summer (may be sent directly to the committee).